 DSB has become one of the largest German Language Schools in the US.

-Students are prepared to take the IV-A1 and IV-A2 exams (Internationale Vergleichsarbeiten) as well as for the "Deutsche Sprachdiplom" (DSD-I and DSD-II).
-When enrolling at a German University a German Proficiency Test (DSD-I or DSD-II) is required in combination with an American High School Diploma.
+Students are prepared to take the IVA-1 and IVA-2 exams (Internationale Vergleichsarbeiten) as well as for the "Deutsche Sprachdiplom" (DSD I and DSD II).
+When enrolling at a German University/Studienkolleg, a German Proficiency Test (DSD I or DSD II) is required in combination with an American High School Diploma.

-Since 2009, the Deutsche Sprachschule Bloomfield, Inc. works in cooperation with the Fern-Universitäten in Hagen, Göttingen, and Riedlingen, Germany, and supervises testing for different faculties in Michigan.
+Since 2009, the Deutsche Sprachschule Bloomfield, Inc. works in cooperation with the "Fern Universitäten" in Hagen, Göttingen, Riedlingen, Koblenz-Landau and AKAD Hochschule Stuttgart Germany, and supervises testing for different faculties in Michigan.

 DSB Administrative School Team's (AST) members are comprised of experienced professionals and parents with educational backgrounds.
-The highly motivated and committed team members contributed to the school’s growth from 35 students to the present enrollment of over 450 students.
-The school offers: Music (Musikzwerge), Preschool (German Kindergarten), Kindergarten (Vorschule), German Grade 1-12, German as a Second Language (DAZ) Level 1-11, French and Latin.
+The highly motivated and committed team members contributed to the school’s growth from 35 students to the present enrollment of about 300 students.
+The school offers: Music (Musikzwerge), Preschool (German Kindergarten), Kindergarten (Vorschule), German Grade 1-12, German as a Second Language (DAZ) Level 1-11, and French.

 The knowledge and experience of the DSB Team has made it possible to implement the successful concept of meeting the needs of German speaking students living abroad or at home.

-The school employs more than 30 qualified educators, whose native language is German.
+The school employs more than 20 qualified educators, whose native language is in general German.

 Frequent seminars are offered during school hours for parents of the DSB.

-Each school year, a DSB school picnic takes place in October.
+Each school year, a DSB school picnic takes place.
 This event gives families, faculty and the DSB Team the opportunity to meet in a fun and relaxed atmosphere.
-The party is organized by a team of parents and is always very popular.
+The event is organized by a team of parents and is always very popular.

 Once a year each class organizes a field trip.
 Popular destinations include: Detroit Institute of Art, Cranbrook Science Museum.
 They may also choose to go rollerblading, bowling or ice skating.
 This creates an additional opportunity for students, teachers and parents to socialize outside of the classroom.